TTI (Time To Interactive): what it is and what it tells about your website

 There’s a tool by Uploadcare called Adaptive Delivery.
 It allows you to:

-2. Optimize image dimensions, size and quality based on visitor device’s capabilities.
-(AI-aided)
+- Optimize images: Change dimensions, size, and quality based on the visitor device’s capabilities (AI-aided)

-In a nutshell, it’s a little script that will take care of all the heavy frontend lifting when it comes to images.
-There’s no need to build and manually compress different versions of the same image.
+In a nutshell, it’s a little script that will take care of all the heavy front-end lifting when it comes to images.
+There’s no need to build and manually compress different versions of the same image for all different devices.

-To check whether this solution fits your needs, try auditing your website with another Uploadcare tool: PageDetox.
+To check whether this solution fits your needs, try running a performance audit against your website with another Uploadcare tool: PageDetox.
 It will give you info about how much bandwidth can be saved in your particular case by optimizing images.
-And, as we now know, optimized network payload size leads to better website performance scores.
+Optimized network payload size leads to significant improvements in website performance scores.

 In conclusion

-Improving a website's performance score is usually a matter of taking a systematic approach to identifying problems and fixing them.
-When doing so, I’d recommend thinking of the people who will visit your website and the whole ease of use first rather than just the raw numbers.
+Improving a website’s performance score is usually a matter of taking a systematic approach to identifying problems and fixing them.
+When doing so, I’d recommend thinking of the people who will visit your website and the good user experience first, rather than just the raw numbers.

 Good luck on your way towards a high-performing website!